Exercises for Sleep Apnea and Snoring – Our Guide On How to Do Them

-About 45 percent[1] of adults occasionally snore, while 25 percent are regular snorers.
+About 45 percent1 of adults occasionally snore, while 25 percent are regular snorers.

 Snoring may be common, but treating it is not a one-size-fits-all approach.
 You may have tried multiple remedies with no success, but if you’re still on the lookout for snoring relief, there is another method that could be the answer you need.

-Obstructive sleep apnea[2] (OSA) is the most common form of this disorder.
+Obstructive sleep apnea3 (OSA) is the most common form of this disorder.

-When an individual develops OSA, the muscles in the back of their throat relax while they’re asleep.
-This causes those muscles to collapse, cutting off the airways.
+When an individual develops OSA, parts of the mouth like the soft tissue and tongue relax while they’re asleep.
+This causes those areas to collapse, cutting off the airways.

-Myofunctional therapy[3] refers to an exercise program that targets problems with the face and mouth known as Orofacial Myofunctional Disorders (OMDs).
-Most OMD cases originate from inadequate breathing in the nose or mouth.
+Myofunctional therapy5 refers to an exercise program that targets problems with the face and mouth known as Orofacial Myofunctional Disorders (OMDs).
+Many OMD cases result in inadequate breathing through the nose or mouth.

 Sleep Apnea Exercises